quentinikeno/Hex-Colors-Binary-Converter/README.md

 # Color Finder and Binary Converter

-This is a quick way to both visualize hex colors and convert decimal numbers to binary.
-This is for use in a school presentation.
+This is for use as a demonstration as part of a presentation.
+A quick way to both visualize hex colors and convert decimal numbers to binary.

 ## Installation